martinmoene/lest/README.md

 Evaluate the expression and report failure.
 If an exception is thrown it is caught, reported and counted as a failure.

 **EXPECT_NOT(** _expr_ **)**
-Evaluate the expression, record the logical NOT of its result and report failure.
-If an exception is thrown it is caught, reported and counted as a failure. `EXPECT_NOT()` is a workaround to circumvent `!` prefixed expressions as these cannot be decomposed.
+Evaluate the expression, record the *logical not* of its result and report failure.
+If an exception is thrown it is caught, reported and counted as a failure.
+This macro is a workaround to circumvent ! prefixed expressions as these cannot be decomposed.

 **EXPECT_THROWS(** _expr_ **)**
 Expect that an exception (of any type) is thrown during evaluation of the expression.